Minister elated by possible AECL deal

 Ontario's Energy Minister says he's cheered by reports that the sole bidder for Atomic Energy Canada is discussing a possible joint effort for the deal with a deep-pocketed pension fund.

-As The Globe and Mail reported recently, SNC-Lavalin Group Inc. is talking to pension giant the Ontario Municipal Employees Retirement System about teaming up to buy money-losing AECL's Candu reactor division.
+As The Globe and Mail reported recently, SNC-Lavalin Group Inc. is talking to pension giant the Ontario Municipal Employees Retirement System (OMERS) about teaming up to buy money-losing AECL's Candu reactor division.

 "We're excited as we hear discussion, or talk, about a potential resolution to this process," Mr. Duguid said.